ned-park/shakespeare/README.md

 turn awry And lose the name of action.
 Soft you now, The fair Ophelia!
 Nymph, in thy orisons Be all my sins remember'd.

-Sonnet 151: by William Shakespeare
+## THE SONNETS:151: by William Shakespeare
 Love is too young to know what conscience is,
 Yet who knows not conscience is born of love?
 Then gentle cheater urge not my amiss,